dcalvo/TweetWatch/README.md

 - Run `python manage.py db migrate` after changing models.py to save the changes.
 - Run `python manage.py db upgrade` to commit the changes to the DB.
 - Run `python manage.py db downgrade` if your changes break the DB.
+- If your file path contains spaces, manually open `~/.bashrc` and add the necessary back slashes
+- Additionally, change the version number of autoenv to `pip install autoenv==0.2.0`, which despite looking like an older version, is actually a newer version.

 ### TODO
 - Add heroku config section